3 ways to address weakness in a job interview

-When it comes to job interview questions, the classic “What are your greatest strengths?” is a gentle pitch.
+When it comes to common interview questions, the classic “What are your greatest strengths?” is a gentle pitch.
 It’s an invitation to shine a spotlight on all the skills and experiences that make you a good fit for the job.

 How do you tell an interviewer about the things you do perfectly and where you need to improve without making them think you’d be hopeless on the job?

 Keep it real and honest

 If you respond to this question with, “I have no weaknesses and nothing will keep me from doing a great job,” the interviewer will probably write you off as overconfident and unable to understand and learn from your mistakes.

 That’s why it’s important to respond to this interview question honestly, with a real limitation that’s challenged you at work.
 So, before you start practicing your answer, review your past performance evaluations — chances are they include notes from your supervisor about areas for improvement.

 First of all, stick to work-related weaknesses.
 Hiring managers aren’t interested in the challenges you deal with in your personal life; they really want to know how you handle adversity on the job.

 If you’re applying for a position as a Financial Analyst, and one of the requirements is to give regular reports to upper management, don’t tell the hiring manager that you struggle with presentations.

 How should I address “What are your weaknesses?”

 This is probably the best way to approach the question, as it gives you an opportunity to show the hiring manager that you can not only recognise the areas where you need to improve but also take steps to address them.
 Here’s a sample answer that takes this approach: